IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-09-03-Behind The Scenes #1.md

 ###  Cutting the Designs

 My Designer Stands have four different files that need to be cut.
-Depending on the colourway, I might need up to 4x different coloured sheets of material.
+Depending on the colourway, I might need up to four different coloured sheets of material.

-In this example:
+In this example I need three different pieces of material:
 * Right and Left Side Pieces - Matte Black
 * Top Base Piece - Mirror Blue
 * Bottom Base Piece - Gloss Black